Shahid Iqbal Choudhary: Early life and education

-Shahid Iqbal Choudhary was born in Rehan village of Rajouri.
-He did his early schooling from his native village.
+Shahid Iqbal Choudhary was born into a Muslim Gujjar family in Rehan village, Rajouri, and completed his early schooling in his native village.
+He earned his B.V.Sc & AH degree from Jammu, followed by a Master's in Natural Resource Management from FRI Deemed University, Dehradun.
+In 2023, Dr. Choudhary studied Public Policy and Leadership at the University of Oxford, UK, and also completed an executive course in Environment and Sustainability at the London School of Economics.
+He is a distinguished World Bank Scholar and Fulbright Fellow.

 Career

 Shahid did his graduation in B.V.Sc & A.H from Sher-e-Kashmir University of Agricultural Sciences and Technology of Jammu and post graduation in MSc Natural Resource Management from FRI University, Dehradhun.
-Soon after completing post graduation, he qualified for Indian Forest Service in 2005 and served as forest officer in Kashmir valley.
-In the year of 2008 he appeared for UPSC and qualified with a rank of 51.Presently serving as Secretary, Tribal Affairs, J&K Government| CEO Mission Youth J&K| MD Skill Development | Livelihood initiatives, Jammu and Kashmir.
+Soon after completing post graduation, he qualified for Indian Forest Service in 2005 and served as forest officer in Kashmir Valley.
+In the year of 2008 he appeared for UPSC and qualified with a rank of 51.Presently serving as Secretary to the Government, Department of Rural Development and Panchayati Raj (Local Self- Government).
+He also served as Secretary, Tribal Affairs, J&K Government| CEO Mission Youth J&K| MD Skill Development | Livelihood initiatives, Jammu and Kashmir.
 He served as District Development Commissioner/District Magistrate (DM), Srinagar, Additional Secretary in Chief Minister Office J&K/ Director Information &PR and Managing Director J&K Tourism Development Corporation, DM Rajouri, DM Bandipora, DM Leh, DM Udhampur, DM Kathua, DM Reasi, Additional Secretary Planning & Development, Special Officer Relief & Reconstruction Leh and SDM Nowshera.

+Dr Shahid is an international resource person on mobile indigenous people/ transhumance and migration.
+He is also a part of the Working Group for the International Year of Rangelands and Pastoralists, organized by the United Nations.
+He represented the government at Albania^^ (2021), Italy^^^ (2022) and Ethiopia ^^^^(2021) for collaboration of Migratory Indigenous People/ Pastoralists.